klix-app/klix-developer-documentation-website/docs/security.md

 # Protocol Security

-Every data modification request sent by merchant to KLIX should be signed by merchant private key and validated on KLIX side by merchant public key.
+Every data modification request sent by merchant to Klix should be signed by merchant private key and validated on Klix side by merchant public key.
 It is important to use asymmetric cryptography algorithm to have non-disputable transactions in e-commerce.
 Especially in pricing and quotes area.
-Shared keys could be stolen from both parties thus making KLIX liable of potential data and financial losses.
+Shared keys could be stolen from both parties thus making Klix liable of potential data and financial losses.

 ## Transport-Level Security

 All communication is going via HTTPS TLS 1.2 protocol.
-KLIX is using trusted certificates from  a well-known certificate authority.
+Klix is using trusted certificates from  a well-known certificate authority.

 In addition to TLS IP range limitation and redirect domain control is in place.